marupakasrija/Bootcamp/figure-caption-extraction/README.md

 # Figure Caption Extraction System

-## Overview
+## Purpose
-This project is a web-based system that extracts and analyzes figure captions from scientific papers, specifically focusing on PubMed Central (PMC) articles.
-It uses Streamlit for the frontend interface and provides capabilities for extracting, storing, and analyzing figure captions along with their associated metadata.
+A production-ready system that extracts, stores, and provides access to scientific publication data, focusing on figure captions and related metadata from PubMed Central (PMC) articles.
+The system leverages BioC-PMC and PubTator3 APIs for data extraction and entity recognition.

 ## Demo
 1. Docker deployment